vaginessa/cm-11-degaswifi-based-rom/README.md

 If you want work on this ROM or update it, etc...
 (You can name the file what ever you want):

 First, you download this tree as a .zip format and use a File explorer...
 Windows, "Explorer" app.
 ChromeOS, "My Files".
 Android, I recommend "ES File Explorer" (But use what you want.
 You do need ROOT for this, but depends what you are doing in "ES File Explorer").
 MacOS, I think "Folder"?
 (I am not too sure.
-I don't own a Mac) For Ubuntu users and other Linux systems, you will be using "Files".
+I don't own a Mac).
+And for Ubuntu users and other Linux systems, you will be using "Files".